pooja649/Online-Blog/README.md

 Date: 5-Feb-2022
 ## Introduction to frappe

 - Frappe, pronounced fra-pay, is a full stack, batteries-included, web framework written in Python and Javascript with MariaDB as the database.
-It is the framework which powers ERPNext, is pretty generic and can be used to build database driven apps.
+It is the framework which powers ErpGuru, is pretty generic and can be used to build database driven apps.
 #### Why Frappe?

 The key difference in Frappe compared to other frameworks is that meta-data is also treated as data.
 This enables you to build front-ends very easily.
 We believe in a monolithic architecture, so Frappe comes with almost everything you need to build a modern web application.
 It has a full featured Admin UI called the Desk that handles forms, navigation, lists, menus, permissions, file attachment and much more out of the box.